-Powder Coating is a complex process.
-These 10 skills are essential for every powder coater.
-Not having them could mean waste, decreased efficiency, and more time and costs for employers.
+Powder Coating is a complex process, and proper training on these skills can prevent waste, increase efficiency, and cut time and costs for employers.

 1. Basic techniques for Powder Coat spraying

 It goes without saying that every powder coater should have a solid grasp of the basics.
 So before moving on to more difficult techniques, make sure you understand how distance, angle and speed need to be adjusted for painting each part.

 Powder coaters should understand proper thickness (mil build) and will be able to avoid common coating defects like Orange Peel, Fisheye and Scaling.
 It takes training to understand how to prepare, paint, and cure each part based on a range of variables that could result in defects.
 Knowing how to identify and prevent potential defects will save your company time and money.

 3. Maximize Transfer Efficiency